-2. How the College Determines Whether This Procedure Will be Used followed for other College policy violations concerning students; employee's violations of other College policies would be referred to the Human Resources department.
-The decision will be made by the Title IX Coordinator.
-The Title IX Coordinator may consult with the Dean of Students or the Director of Human Resources as appropriate to inform the decision.
+2. How the College Determines Whether This Procedure Will be Used

+Upon receipt of a report, an initial intake will be performed by the Title IX Coordinator or Deputy Coordinator/Investigator to determination which policy and process applies.
+The appropriate process will then be followed for any report of Dating Violence, Domestic Violence, Sexual Assault, or Stalking regardless of student or employee occupation.
+On a case by case basis, the Student Code of Conduct process or Academic Integrity process may be followed for other College policy violations concerning students; employee's violations of other College policies would be referred to the Human Resources department.
+The decision will be made by the Title IX Coordinator or Deputy Coordinator/Investigator.
+The Title IX Office may consult with the Dean of Student Success or the Director of Human Resources as appropriate to inform the decision.